 summary:

 The book is about a thirteen-year-old girl called Jordan Jacoby, but everyone calls her J.J.
 She lives with her family in a small city in the USA.
-Jordan has to do a school project about the best thing she ever did, but J.J never did any special things in her life before.
+Jordan has to do a school project about the best thing she has ever done, but J.J has never done any special things in her life before.
 Then Jordan got a flyer.
 It was a one-week student program in the most exciting city of Europe “London”.
 The trip was sponsored by Jordan’s school.
 She decided to fly to London.
 Her parents allowed her to do the trip.
 J.J.’s Mom had a great idea.
-J.J. can live at her mother’s old friend.
+J.J. could live at her mother’s old friend.

 One week later J.J. was sitting in die airplane to London.
 She arrived in London and was picked up by the driver her mom’s friend.
-She arrived the house and J.J. met her mom’s old friend Mrs. Littleton and her stepdaughter Caroline.
-At the first day Caroline and J.J went to the biggest shopping centre in London called Daphne’s.
+She arrived at the house and J.J. met her mom’s old friend Mrs. Littleton and her stepdaughter Caroline.
+On the first day Caroline and J.J went to the biggest shopping centre in London called Daphne’s.
 They met Caroline’s friends Sam, Gordo and Ellie in the mall.

-But right on the first day they get into trouble.
+But right on the first day they got into trouble.
 Caroline and J.J were accidentally trapped in the shopping center overnight.
-The two girls had a lot of fun and took a lot of photos from the things, they did during the night.
-They didn’t steal anything, but in the same night a thief was broken into the shopping center and took very expansive electricity with him.
-At the next day J.J. and Caroline get into more troubles, because Sebastian found J.J.’s handy and the pictures from last night and blackmailed the girls with the pictures.
-The girls had to write a schoolwork for him.
+The two girls had a lot of fun and took a lot of photos of the things, they did during the night.
+They didn’t steal anything, but in the same night a thief broke into the shopping center and took very expensive electricity with him.
+On the next day J.J. and Caroline get into more troubles, because Sebastian found J.J.’s handy and the pictures of last night and blackmailed the girls with the pictures.
+The girls had to write his schoolwork for him.
 He wanted to get 25 pages about the old planet Pluto everyday in the evening, otherwise he would upload the videos to the internet.

 During J.J.’s trip they made a lot of experiences together, from sightseeing, building new friendships and working on the old planet Pluto.
-At was an amazing trip and at the end, J.J. identified the thief by herself.
+At was an amazing trip and in the end, J.J. identified the thief by herself.